 Patricia Jordan ~ Executive Director (Creek)

-Trish has been working with women in prison, and has been an active volunteer working within the Oregon Department of Corrections (ODOC), since November 2000.
+Trish is a co-founder of Red Lodge Transition Services.
+She has been working with women in prison, and has been an active volunteer working within the Oregon Department of Corrections (ODOC), since November 2000.
 She received the ODOC Volunteer of the Quarter award in July 2011.
 Trish’s collaborative efforts working with the ODOC administration have resulted in several new programs and procedures being adopted state wide, on behalf of the Native American prison population.
-Trish has a Bachelor of Science degree, and is working toward her Master’s in Health Care Administration.
-She is the only full time employee.
+Trish has a Bachelor of Science degree and is certified in Peer Support Services.
 Trish also helps manage a small group of volunteers for Friends of Red Lodge, a small non-profit business, which when fully functioning, will help support the Women’s Transition Home.

 Ed Edmo ~ Cultural Advisor (Shoshone-Bannock)

 Ed is an internationally acclaimed poet, performer, traditional storyteller and lecturer on northwest tribal culture, consultant to the Smithsonian Museum of the American Indian, and recipient of the national Endowment for the Arts grant.
 Ed conducts writing workshops, story-telling performances, and information lectures.
+Ed is certified in Native American Positive Indian Parenting (PIP).
+He teaches PIP for Red Lodge clients.
 He has performed within the prison walls, and conducts sweatlodge ceremony at two of the eastern Oregon men’s prisons.
 For more information on Mr. Edmo, please visit his web site. http://ededmo.tripod.com/

 Rusty works for Lincoln County as a Youth Prevention Counselor.
 Rusty assists in the men’s prisons as a spiritual practitioner and Native American Advisory Council member.
 Rusty is working toward certification as a Substance Abuse Prevention Specialist.
 He is a member of the Lincoln County Teen Justice Panel, an Oregon Youth Authority Advisory Committee member, Partnership Against Alcohol and Drug Abuse County Coalition member.
 He is also a member of the Siletz Community Coalition called CEDARR (Community Efforts Demonstrating the Ability to Rebuild and Restore) addressing alcohol and drug use in the community.
 Rusty conducts sweatlodge and pipe ceremonies within his community one to two times a week.
 He also provides religious services to the Lincoln County Detention Center when Tribal youth are incarcerated.